The Mackenzie Lectures are held annually in honour of Sir James Mackenzie, a pioneer in research in general practice and the safe use of medicines.

 The 8th Mackenzie Lecture

-The 2013 Lecture, hosted by the Health Informatics Centre and the Division of Population Health Sciences working in collaboration with SHIP, TASC, NHS Tayside and NHS Fife, was given by Professor George Davey Smith, "The Limits of Personalised Medicine: Epidemiological Reflections" in Lecture Theatre 3 at the Dalhousie Building (on the University of Dundee Main Campus).
+The 2013 Lecture, hosted by the Health Informatics Centre and the Division of Population Health Sciences working in collaboration with SHIP, TASC, NHS Tayside and NHS Fife, was given by Professor George Davey Smith, "The Limits of Personalised Medicine: Epidemiological Reflections" in Lecture Theatre 3 at the Dalhousie Building.
 A copy of the slides is available on the right of this page.

 The 7th Mackenzie Lecture